 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 1 / 4

-Congo is a source and destination country for human trafficking.
-Anti-trafficking legislation languished in parliament and allegations of complicity in trafficking by government officials did not lead to prosecutions in 2017.
+Congo is a source and destination country for human trafficking, and allegations of complicity in trafficking by government officials did not lead to prosecutions in 2018.
 According to local NGOs, indigenous people are often conscripted into forced farm labor by members of the Bantu ethnic majority.
 Child labor laws are reportedly not effectively enforced.